Russia detains economy minister over alleged $2M bribe for oil deal

 Related: Jim Rogers says buy Russia after Trump win

 CNN wasn't immediately able to reach Ulyukayev for comment Tuesday.
-He remains in custody while the investigation continues, according to authorities.
+Investigators have asked a court to place Ulyukayev under house arrest.

-A former deputy finance minister and central bank chairman, he was appointed economic development minister more than three years ago.
+A former deputy finance minister and deputy chairman of the central bank, he was appointed economic development minister more than three years ago.

 If he is found guilty, he faces a fine of as much as $200 million, or eight to 15 years in prison, according to Russian state news agency Tass.

--- Radina Gigova, Alla Eschenko and Sarah Faidell contributed to this report.
+-- Radina Gigova, Alla Eschenko, Emma Burrows and Sarah Faidell contributed to this report.